waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Core Directives & Lessons

 ## A. Core Directives
 1.  **IMMEDIATE MAINTENANCE:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified.
+Deferring these tasks is a critical failure.
 2.  **PROACTIVE AUTOMATION:** Before any complex or repetitive task, I must first consider automating it with a tool or agent.
 If one doesn't exist, creating it is the new priority.
 3.  **TRUST, BUT REFINE:** I must trust the outputs of my agents and system data.
 If an agent or tool is suboptimal, I must prioritize refining it immediately.
 A tool's error message about its inputs is a reflection of my data quality, not a flaw in the tool.
 4.  **TRUST GAME STATE OVER TOOLS:** If a tool's output contradicts the Game State Information, my assumption must be that the tool is wrong.
 I must prioritize debugging the tool.